nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/HLS_EVI_Sentinel.md

 **NOTE: This layer is undergoing beta testing.**

 The dynamically generated Enhanced Vegetation Index (EVI) imagery layer is an index for quantifying green vegetation.
 EVI is similar to NDVI but corrects for some atmospheric conditions, canopy background noise, and is more sensitive to areas with dense vegetation.
 It reflects the state of vegetation health based on how vegetation reflects light at certain wavelengths.

-It is calculated using the calculation EVI = G * ((NIR - R) / (NIR + C1 * R – C2 * B + L)), more specifically for Sentinel-2A and -2B, EVI = 2.5 * ((B8A – B4) / (B8A + 6 * B4 – 7.5 * B2 + 1)).
+It is calculated using:

+`EVI = G * ((NIR - R) / (NIR + C1 * R – C2 * B + L))`

+Specifically for Sentinel-2A and -2B:

+`EVI = 2.5 * ((B8A – B4) / (B8A + 6 * B4 – 7.5 * B2 + 1))`

 It incorporates an “L” value to adjust for canopy background, “C” values as coefficients for atmospheric resistance, and values from the blue band (B).
 These enhancements allow for index calculation as a ratio between the R and NIR values, while reducing the background noise, atmospheric noise, and saturation in most cases.

 The image is applied with a divergent blue-green to brown color palette.
 It depicts areas with a lot of green leaf growth, indicating the presence of chlorophyll, in dark green colors.Chlorophyll reflects more infrared light and less visible light.
 Areas with some green leaf growth are in light yellows, and areas with little to no vegetation growth are in shades of brown.